Application & INFORMATION

 Our Grant Process: What you need to know

 The Portage Foundation provides funding to non-profit organizations of all sizes, including projects stemming from fundamental grassroots efforts.
 There are two (2) grant cycles each year.
 Grant submission deadlines for the Spring cycle and the Fall cycle will be posted on the Foundation’s website or by contacting the Foundation.
-The Portage Foundation has also established a Rapid Response Fund and will accept grant applications in response to emergent needs related to the COVID-19 pandemic.

 Completing the Application

 Complete the online application as completely as possible.
 Please note, all fields (as indicated by *) are required.
 Please make certain to include your contact information, federal tax ID number, mission, and project description.
 If funding is awarded, a final report detailing how the grant was used and results from the funding is required.

 The Portage Foundation is the only community foundation in Portage County.
 We embrace the unique responsibility of a community foundation – to provide funding assistance for programs throughout our geographic area that have an impact on improving lives and strengthening our community.
 We are proud to serve the needs of the region.
 Portage Foundation grants are as diverse as Portage County.
 Our grant process is designed to focus on the following guiding principles:

 We support efficient and effective nonprofit organizations with the capacity to significantly improve the community.
 We value organizations that demonstrate sustainability, honesty and transparency, and those that remain true to their mission.